LukasRennhofer/VantorEngine/README.md

 ## Features

 - **Cross-Platform Support** – Runs on PC and supports Nintendo Switch Homebrew, making it suitable for both modern and embedded hardware
-- **Minimal External Dependencies** – Designed to be self-contained, avoiding reliance on bulky third-party libraries while giving developers direct access to OpenGL, Vulkan (experimental), and custom math libraries.
+- **Minimal External Dependencies** – Designed to be self-contained, avoiding reliance on bulky third-party libraries while giving developers direct access to OpenGL, Vulkan (experimental), and custom libraries.
-- **Custom OpenGL (Vulkan not yet) Rendering Pipeline** – Uses modern graphics techniques such as deferred shading, GPU-driven culling, and physically-based rendering (PBR) in the future to handle complex environments efficiently.
+- **Custom OpenGL (Vulkan not yet) Rendering Pipeline** – Uses a RHI (Render Hardware Interface) architecture and modern graphics techniques such as deferred shading, GPU-driven culling, and physically-based rendering (PBR) in the future to handle complex environments efficiently.
 ---

 ## Documentation & Demos